The Seven Churches part b

 Beale comments: ‘The mention of Jewish slander or blasphemy suggests that Jews, jealous of the inroads Christianity was making, may have informed on the Christians to the Roman authorities.
 Until the latter part of the first century, Christianity enjoyed a degree of protection under the umbrella of Judaism, which was an acceptable religion to Rome.
 The Jews were not forced to worship Caesar as a god, but were allowed to make sacrifices in honour of emperors as rulers and not as gods.
 But after the Neronian persecution Christianity was increasingly seen as distinct from Judaism and ceased to enjoy protection under its umbrella.’
 (12)

 Revelation 3:10 ‘Since you have kept my command to endure patiently’.

 Once again we come across this virtue of patient endurance.
 When the tides of difficulty turn against us then some will fall away but blessed are those who keep to the path and press on.

 Matthew 24:12 ‘Because of the increase of wickedness, the love of most will grow cold but he who stands firm to the end will be saved.’

 Revelation 3:10 ‘I will also keep you from the hour of trial that is going to come upon the whole world to test those who live on the earth’.

 This is a well-known verse that has been well-debated!
-Does this mean that Christ Jesus will rapture the church before the tribulation?
-Or does it linguistically translate that Jesus will keep and nurture us through coming tribulations?
-I would strongly recommend the second view.
-It all rather depends how you interpret the Greek word ‘tereo’.
-Remember that Jesus never promised immunity from persecution.
+Some teach that Christ Jesus will rapture the church before the tribulation but most teach that Jesus will keep and nurture us through the coming tribulations.

 Revelation 3:11 ‘I am coming soon’.